gvdpol/PracticalDevOps/docs/Intro_Release_Pipeline/CONTINUOUS-INTEGRATION.md

 ### Step 2.
 Create a new Build Definition

-Click on the **New pipeline** button, click the link **Use the visual designer** and select the **Azure Repos Git** option if not selected.
+Click on the **Create pipeline** button, click the link **Use the classic editor** and select the **Azure Repos Git** option if not selected.
 The team project, Repository and master branch are probably selected.
 If not, do so and click **Continue**.

 ![Build select repository](<media/4k.png>)

-Select the **"ASP.NET Core"** template from the list and click **"Apply"**.
+Select the **"ASP.NET Core"** template from the list (it might be displayed under "Other" instead of "Featured") and click **"Apply"**.
 The Build Definition Editor opens with the tasks selected for this specific template.

 ![Build template ASP.Net Core](<media/4.png>)